 This scholarship is donated by an SMU Accountancy alumnus to support and motivate the University's exceptional talents in the School of Accountancy who are financially disadvantaged, and to spur them to greater heights of excellence.
 Please click here for more details.

-The Temasek Foundation LEaRN Programme 2016 @ SMU is funded by the Temasek Foundation.
+The Temasek Foundation International LEaRN Programme 2018 @ SMU is funded by the Temasek Foundation.
 The programme has a unique twin objectives of developing a global outlook through overseas studies combined with active community involvement and contribution to social causes.
 Please click here for more details.

 The Eurex Asia Scholarship is established by Eurex Frankfurt AG, Singapore Branch.
 It seeks to support deserving full-time SMU undergraduates embarking on overseas exchange programmes with SMU partner universities in Germany.
 Please click here for more details.